isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

   :align: center

-At this point, we're almost ready to run!
+We're almost ready to run!
 But first we need to deal with authorization.
-So, to do that, all the instructions for 'Configuring a Google Project' need to be followed `here <http://cromwell.readthedocs.io/en/develop/tutorials/PipelinesApi101/>_`.
+So, to do that, all the instructions for 'Configuring a Google Project' need to be followed `here <http://cromwell.readthedocs.io/en/develop/tutorials/PipelinesApi101/>`_.
 That configuration is saved in a file named 'google.conf'.
 Make sure you can run the 'hello.wdl' example.

-FINALLY we're ready to run with this command:
+FINALLY, now we're ready to run with this command:

 ::

 	java -Dconfig.file=google.conf -jar cromwell-32.jar run gcstats.wdl -i gcstats.inputs

-This command starts up VMs in the google cloud, runs the tasks in parallel, and writes the output to your bucket.
+This command starts up a VM in the google cloud, runs the tasks in parallel, and writes the output to your bucket.
 The resulting directory 'cromwell-execution' looks like this: